aswinfrancis91/AswinsIntelligence-AI/README.md

 The application uses `appsettings.json` for configuration.
 You'll need to set:
 - OpenAI API key
 - Ollama endpoint (for local LLM)
+- SQL Server connection string (for database queries)

 ### Running the Application
 1. Clone the repository
 2. Configure your API keys in `appsettings.json`
-3. Run the application: `dotnet run`
+3. Run the application using .NET Aspire: `dotnet run --project AppHost`
+4. The Aspire dashboard will open, providing monitoring and telemetry for your application
-4. The API will be available at [http://localhost:5257/scalar/v1](http://localhost:5257/scalar/v1)
+5. The API will be available at [http://localhost:5257/scalar/v1](http://localhost:5257/scalar/v1)
-5. Launch the React frontend application
+6. Launch the React frontend application

+## .NET Aspire Integration
+The project has been enhanced with .NET Aspire integration, which provides:
+- **Service Orchestration**: Simplified coordination of multiple services
+- **Observability**: Built-in logging, metrics, and distributed tracing
+- **Resilience**: HTTP resilience and service discovery
+- **Health Checks**: Automated health monitoring of services
+- **Telemetry**: OpenTelemetry integration for application insights

+The application now uses:
+- **Structured Logging**: Enhanced logging through Serilog with OpenTelemetry integration
+- **Service Defaults**: Common service configurations through Aspire's ServiceDefaults
+- **SQL Server Client**: Simplified database connections with resilience built-in

 ## API Endpoints
 - `/AskAswin`: Convert natural language to SQL, execute the query, and return results